 |11||1 460||Total||35 555|

 The level of official renewal fees means that for patents where, under the existing arrangements, four or more of the participating states would be of interest for validation at grant then unitary protection is at least an option to consider.
 However once unitary protection has been selected the patentee is committed to this level of renewal fees.
-The level of renewal fee expenditure cannot be reduced later in the life of the patent by reducing the number of states as it can be for a national validations of a European Patent.
+The level of renewal fee expenditure cannot be reduced later in the life of the patent by reducing the number of states as it can be for national validations of a European Patent.
 Thus perhaps for cases where the number of states of interest is only just over this threshold, then unitary protection may not be the best option.